beckitrue/container-app-workshop/lesson_2/README.md

 :white_check_mark: You should see the `You're home now!` message from the `simple-web/` link.and the `Hello, World!` message from the `simple-web/hello-world` link.

-## Conclusion

 Whew!
 That was a lot of work.
 But you did it!
 You configured an `nginx` server as a reverse proxy to a `flask` server.
 You used bind mounts to update the configuration and content files on your host.

+## What Next?

+:white_check_mark: [Chainguard](https://chainguard.dev) provides a secure `nginx` [image that is built from scratch](https://console.chainguard.dev/org/welcome/images/public/image/nginx/versions).
+You can use this image to test your understanding of how to use `docker-compose` to change the container image.

+## Why is this important?

+- You learned how to configure a reverse proxy using `nginx` and how to use bind mounts to update the configuration and content files on your host.
+- You learned how to use `docker-compose` to create containers and networks.
-You also learned about networking in Docker and how to get the IP address of a container.
+- You learned how to use the `docker inspect` command to get the IP address of a container.

-And you were introduced to `docker-compose` and how to use it to create containers.
+- You learned how to use the `docker ps` command to check the status of the containers.
+- You learned how to use the `docker restart` command to restart a container.
+- You learned how to use the `docker network inspect` command to get more information about the network.

+## Next Steps

-In the next lab, we will learn about [cloudflare tunnels](https://www.cloudflare.com/products/tunnel/) and how to use them to expose your local servers to the internet.
-This will allow you to test your applications from anywhere in the world without having to expose your local network to the internet.
+In the next lesson, we will learn how to use a container to test connections between containers.